TheFoundryVisionmongers/flix-scripts/shotgun/README.md

     Once the credentials set, you can click `Export Latest`, it will retrieve the latest sequence revision, export a quicktime per shots and download the thumbnails

     It will login to Shotgun and will start creating / reusing a project, a Sequence, Shots and Revisions by uploading the quicktime

+### Documentation

+You can go to `./docs` and open them in a browser, it's a generated documentation to show you the methods for each classes